Gimena-M/Cluster-Membership/README.txt

 -----------------------------------
 DATA: tables with clean data, used by NN, RF, SVM and smote, and scripts:
     sql_scripts: scripts to write and submit SQL queries, and join results with existing tables.
+    add_features: script to add a set of features to a table.
     clean_data_script: script to remove outliers, NaN and inf from tables.
     cut_z: script (and notebook) to remove galaxies whose redshift differs significantly from the redshift of the nearest BCG (output are the z_filtered tables)